etienne-lms/optee_docs/building/devices/rpi3.rst

 can later on be transferred and used on other devices which have all the necessary secure capabilities needed to make a secure system.
 We haven't tested to enable secure boot on Raspberry Pi 3.
-But we believe that a good starting point would be Trusted Firmware A's documentation about the "`Authentication Framework`_" and `RPi3 in TF-A`_.
+But we believe that a good starting point would be Trusted Firmware-A's documentation about the "`Authentication Framework`_" and `RPi3 in TF-A`_.